can i get custody of my pets

 Washington State law considers pets personal property.
 From the court’s perspective, awarding shared custody (or visitation) of a pet is the same as if you shared custody (or visitation) of an iPad.

 Anyone who has ever had a pet knows they’re more than simple property.
-You don’t have the same attachment and emotional bond with even your most beloved possessions.
+You don’t have the same attachment or emotional bond with your most beloved possessions.
 Usually anyway.

 Because of these deep connections with pets, sometimes the courts do pay them special attention.
 These circumstances stand apart from typical owner/property relationships.